How To Prepare For Anal Sex: 10 Questions You’re Too Shy To Ask

 Do women enjoy anal sex?
 How does it compare with vaginal sex?

 Some women find first-time anal sex uncomfortable, and that’s okay.
 For other women, anal sex is better than vaginal sex.
-And it is more than possible to enjoy anal sex if you go about it the right way, which is why it’s important to know how to prepare for anal sex.
+You can definitely enjoy it if you go about it the right way, which is why it’s important to know how to prepare for anal sex.

 The anal opening and area just inside the butt are erogenous zones that are full of nerve endings.
 This, as well as a satisfying feeling of fullness, is really pleasurable.
 With enough lube, anal sex can feel amazing, even without any other stimulation.

 Ever heard of the A-spot?
-When you get anal sex right, it can stimulate the highly charged pleasure spot along the vaginal wall - basically, the penis or dildo can indirectly stimulate parts of the vagina, and cause amazing feelings (and even orgasm!).
+When you get anal sex right, it can stimulate the highly charged pleasure spot along the vaginal wall - basically, the penis or dildo can indirectly stimulate parts of the vagina, and cause amazing feelings (even orgasm).
 For most women or people with vaginas, anal sex feels the most pleasurable when it is combined with stimulation in the usual places, like the clitoris.

 Can I orgasm from anal sex?